gbenroscience/transactionmanager/README.md

 If you would like to take actions based on some error during the transaction for which you set an error-code, define the error operations in <code>onRollback(int errorCode)</code> The errorCode parameter is the error you set in the
 <code>process()</code> method when the error happened.
 This may include sending some JSON information to a client or redirecting to some website.

+<b> Note that all actions taking place in a TransactionManager object are blocking operations.
+They are all performed on the same thread that invoked the TransactionManager</b>

 Here is some sample code: